nobody246/prankDialer/README.md

-For use with the baresip CID hack
+For use with the baresip CID hack found in my list of projects.